 This resource is also perfect for any student in general education, special education, migrant education, and students who are language deficient.
 The feedback I received from students and parents was evidence of the Bubbles Family Engagement success!

 In this video, I share the story, How to Make Bubbles.
-Enjoy this read aloud story about making bubbles.
+Enjoy this read-aloud story about making bubbles.
 Then gather your materials, make bubbles, and have some fun!

 If you’d like to order your own Bubble book, you can do that, too!
 I also share some other fun books to read and learn about bubbles!
+This is a great opportunity to engage families in fun, summer learning opportunities.

-Ending the school year can be stressful, but if you follow these tips, use these resources, and plan ahead, you’ll be sure to have a great year end celebration!!
+Ending the school year can be stressful, but if you follow these tips, use these resources, and plan ahead, you’ll be sure to have a great year-end celebration!!
 Bonus ~ you’ll also have the seeds for a fabulous start to a new year!!
 Happy Summer!!!

 I love that you take the time to do this, and to incorporate your students/parents input as well.
 I can’t imagine the amount of planning and organization it takes to be not just a teacher, but a great teacher!